Inaamallah/OnlineBankingApp/README.md

-# OnlineBankingApp
-An online modern banking system application which allows easy money transfers, transaction tracking, password recovery and much more
+This project introduces Goya Bank, a modern and secure online banking system built using Python (Flask) and SQLite.
+The application simulates real-world digital banking features including user registration,login, balance management, money transfers, transaction tracking, and password recovery.
+An administrative panel is also integrated to allow monitoring of users and transactions.
+Withresponsive frontend, structured backend, and emphasis on data security, the system aims to provide a realistic prototype of a functional banking environment.